manwar/perlweeklychallenge-club/challenge-277/atschneid/README.md

 The solution I came up with here, is to first sort the list.
 Based on the examples, it looks like we want to eliminate duplicates, so do that.
 Then for index `i` in the sorted list, for `j` starting from `i+1`, while the value at `j` minus the value at `i` is less than `i`, increment the counter, otherwise we can `break`.

-As I write this, had some soul searching to do thinking about whether I was handling possible negative values correctly, my thinking has been updated, by I'm pretty sure they are handled correctly, subject to revision.
+As I write this, I had some soul searching to do thinking about whether I was handling possible negative values correctly, my thinking has been updated, and I'm pretty sure they are handled correctly, subject to revision.

 ### Perl